ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ### **Size**

-If you want to iterate by all replacement in the result you need to know size of this result.
+If you want to iterate all replacement in the result you need to know size of this result.

 ```cpp
 ...